What diet to follow before soccer training?

 Not all players are the same!
 We have to be very clear that each player is a world so there is no single diet for the needs of all players.

-Our players need to know what their individual nutritional goals are and what dietary strategy should be followed to reach those goals.
-In addition, the needs of each player change with the seasons, so players must be flexible to accommodate these circumstances.
+Our players must know what their individual nutritional goals are and what dietary strategy should be followed to achieve those goals.
+Additionally, each player's needs change with the season, so players must be flexible to accommodate these circumstances.

-As stated Philip of the Pascual Valley, head of nutrition Sevilla F.C., "You compete like you train and you play like you eat.".
+As stated Felipe del Valle Pascual, responsible for nutrition Sevilla FC, “You compete like you train and play like you eat.”.

-The key is to receive the correct amount of energy to keep our bodies healthy and perform optimally.
-Absorbing excess energy will generate an increase in our body fat, but if we consume less than we should, it is likely that our performance will decline, which can lead to injuries and/or illnesses.
+The key is to receive the correct amount of energy to keep our body healthy and our performance optimal.
+Absorbing excess energy will generate an increase in our body fat, but if we consume less than we should, our performance is likely to decline, potentially causing injuries and/or illnesses.
 Carbohydrates provide your muscles and brain with the fuel they need to cope with the stress of training and competition.
-It is important that we know what the foods are for each player, along with the amount they should eat and when to do it, in this way we can meet their carbohydrate needs.
+It is important that we know what foods are for each player, along with the amount they should eat and when to do so, in this way we can satisfy their carbohydrate needs.

 THE DIET